Crealock 37: Design

-The Crealock 37 is a recreational keelboat, built predominantly of fiberglass, with a plywood core, with wood trim.
+The Crealock 37 is a recreational keelboat, built of fiberglass, with wood trim.
 It has a masthead sloop rig, with an optional cutter rig or yawl rig, with a mizzen mast.
 It features a raked stem, a raised canoe transom, a skeg-mounted rudder controlled by a wheel and a fixed fin keel.
 It displaces 16200 lb and carries 6200 lb of lead ballast.

 The boat has a draft of 5.50 ft with the standard keel and 4.92 ft with the optional shoal draft keel.

 The boat is fitted with a Volvo 32 hp or, on later models, a Yanmar 4JH2E 51 hp diesel engine for docking and maneuvering.
 The fuel tank holds 40 u.s.gal and the fresh water tank has a capacity of 95 u.s.gal.

 The design has sleeping accommodation for up to seven people.
 There is an angled "V" berth in the bow, a double and single settee berth in the main salon and a double berth in the stern, along with a quarter berth.
 The galley is located at the foot of the companionway steps, on the starboard side.
 It includes a double sink, a three-burner stove and oven and a top-loading refrigerator.
 The head is located forward, just aft of the bow cabin, on the starboard side and includes a shower.
 A navigation station is provided aft, on the port side.
 The design has below deck headroom of 75 in.
 Ventilation is provided by two cabin hatches.

 The jib is sheeted to short jib tracks.
 The mainsheet traveler is mounted on the coach house roof, as are three winches.
 There are also two primary jib winches mounted on the cockpit coamings.

 The design has a PHRF racing average handicap of 174.